What To Stock Up On In January

 I have been decluttering my home and boxing up some Christmas decorations my

 I still like to look at some fresh ideas for my holiday decor, but I’m wanting less stuff these days.
 Christmas brings me joy and so do the colors red and green.
 Life is good around the holidays.

 Have you watched the Netflix TV series called, “Tidying Up?”
-I watched the series with one of my granddaughters and, oh my, it makes you want to slim down your stuff.
+I watched the series with one of my granddaughters and, oh my, it makes you want to slim down your “stuff.”
 We both giggled through the whole thing while binge-watching it.
 It has changed how I view things in my closet and what really brings me JOY.

-Anyway, this is a great time to pick up Christmas lights, wreaths, trees, ornaments, wrapping paper, package ribbon
+Anyway, this is a great time to pick up Christmas lights, wreaths, trees, ornaments, wrapping paper, package ribbons,

 After Christmas Toys

-This is a great time to pick up board games because the stores may have a surplus, and why pay full price on the games you have that are missing way too many parts, right?
+This is a great time to pick up board games because the stores may have a surplus, and why would you want to pay full price on the games you have that are missing way too many parts, right?
 Buy them now when priced at a discount.

 Sometimes the stores may have some excess Christmas books they want to unload, therefore they will be drastically reduced.

-This is the month for New Year’s Resolutions and the stores put out all their diet food and snacks.
+This is the month for New Year’s resolutions, and the stores put out all sorts of diet foods and snacks.
 It’s so funny because I walked into three grocery stores only to find all these diet foods and snacks front and center when I walked through the door.
 You can get some of them at extreme discounts.
 I saw shakes, bars, and snacks galore.

-And the exercise equipment was really close to the front of the store as well.
-I’m assuming they are saying if you need to lose weight, grab a jump rope or yoga mat.
+And the exercise equipment was also close to the front of the store.
+I’m assuming they are saying, “If you need to lose weight, grab a jump rope or yoga mat.”
 It’s a great marketing idea.